Ariannwyn/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach executes a function on each item of the array but doesn't return any values.
+Instead it can be used to alter the original array, while map creates a new array and returns values to it.

 2. Explain the difference between a callback and a higher order function.

+A callback is a function that is executed within another function while a higher order function accepts another function as a parameter and it is executed outside of the higher order function.

 3. What is closure?

+Closure is when you can access the scope of a parent function from an inner child function.

 4. Describe the four rules of the 'this' keyword.

+Rule 1: The object that "this" refers to is the window or console in the case that the keyword "this" is in global scope.

+Rule 2: Whenever you have a "this.example", this refers to the object it is within.

+Rule 3: "This" refers to objects created in a constructor function.

+Rule 4: "This" is defined whenever "call" or "apply" is used

 5. Why do we need super() in an extended class?

+The "super" function calls the parent constructor to access its methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions